meltano/meltano/docs/src/_reference/command-line-interface.md

   <p>An <code>orchestrator</code> plugin is required to use <code>meltano schedule</code>: refer to the <a href="/guide/orchestration">Orchestration</a> documentation to get started with Meltano orchestration.</p>
 </div>

-Use the `schedule` command to define ELT pipelines to be run by an orchestrator at regular intervals.
+Use the `schedule` command to define ELT or Job pipelines to be run by an orchestrator at regular intervals.
 These scheduled pipelines will be added to your [`meltano.yml` project file](/concepts/project#meltano-yml-project-file).
 You can schedule both [jobs](#job) or legacy [`meltano elt`](#elt) tasks.